pboutinaud/SHiVAi/README.md

 Each model must also be paired with a `model_info.json` file.
 These json files should be available on the same repository as their corresponding model.
 Note that json these files are where the pipeline will look for the models path, so you may have to manually edit the path to the models.
 By default, the paths to the models are the relative path starting from the folder storing the specific model it is paired with (e.g. `brainmask/modelfile.h5` for the brain mask models used [below](#brain-masking), stored in a `brainmask` folder).

-This way, if you simply unzip the downloaded models in the common model folder, the `model_info.json` file *should* already be good (e.g., the brainmask model should end up with a full path like `/myHome/myProject/Shiva_AI_models/brainmask/modelfile.h5`).
+This way, if you simply extract the downloaded models in the common model folder, the `model_info.json` file *should* already be good (e.g., the brainmask model should end up with a full path like `/myHome/myProject/Shiva_AI_models/brainmask/modelfile.h5`).

+Once you have your models and json files properly stored and setup, update the config file with the correct path for each "descriptor" file (i.e. the json files).

 > ⚠️If the `model_info.json` is not available for some reason, refer to the [Create missing json file](#create-missing-json-file) section, and don't forget to update the config file  if you use one.

 ### Brain masking

 SHiVAi relies on the access to brain masks in order to crop the input volumes to the proper dimension for the aI models.
 More details are available [below](#brain-parcellation-and-region-wise-statistics), but if you do not have such masks on hand, SHiVAi can create them automatically using a dedicated AI model.
-To use this option, you will have to download it and store (after unzipping) in the same folder as the other AI models.
+To use this option, you will have to download it and store (after extracting/unzipping) in the same folder as the other AI models.
 The brain masking model can be found following the link: [https://cloud.efixia.com/sharing/Mn9LB5mIR](https://cloud.efixia.com/sharing/Mn9LB5mIR)

 ### Fully contained process